 Implement Omnipresent Marketing

-Abandoned cart emails are effective when it comes to recovering revenue, but it’s even more powerful when combined with other marketing strategies.
+Abandoned cart emails are effective when it comes to recovering revenue, but they’re even more powerful when combined with other marketing strategies.
 Omnipresent marketing is about communicating with your customers across channels in different ways based on how they interact with each channel – and how they’ve interacted with previous brand messages.

 Humanize Your Abandoned Cart Emails